Frankston, Victoria, Australia born 1958

 Kitamoto, Kanto, Saitama prefecture, Japan

-Materials & Technique: drawings, watercolours, watercolour Support: Arches Satine paper
+Materials & Technique: drawings, watercolours, painting in watercolour Support: Arches Satine paper

 Manufacturer's Mark: watermark: lower right, 'Arches / FRANCE'